'Contested Resonances' Conference 2021

 1. We invite you to send paper abstracts (max.
 500 words) or panel proposals (max.
 1500 words) for one of the following categories:

-2. Please submit your abstracts directly to our Project Manager, Christina Captieux at email@example.com by 5.00pm on 23rd April 2021.
+2. Please submit your abstracts directly to our Project Manager, Christina Captieux at email@example.com by 5.00pm, 23rd April 2021.

-Alternatively, you may submit via Easychair.org.
-Please note, an Easychair account is required to make your submission.
+Alternatively, you can submit via Easychair.org Please note, an Easychair account is required if you wish to do so.
 If you do not have an Easychair account, please use the link provided to create a free account.
 Account Creation and Submission.
-To view the Conference details and make a submission after your account is created, please return to this site and click this link Easychair Submission.
+To view the Conference details and make a submission after your account is created, you'll need to return to this site and click this link Easychair Submission.

 Proposals will be evaluated anonymously by peer review process.
 Please note, we are unable to fund participation in the conference.

-3. Successful applicants will be notified by 5.00pm on 17th May 2021.
-Participants will be required to upload any pre-recorded video presentations by 15th June 2021 when notified.
-Please note we are happy to arrange all video pre-recordings of participants' presentation materials.
-Please contact our Project Manager, Christina Captieux before 15th June 2021 if you wish us to organise this with you.
+3. Successful applicants will be notified by 17th May 2021 by 5.00pm.
+Participants will be required to upload any pre-recorded video presentations by 15th June 2021.
+We are happy to pre-record all participants' presentations with them directly.
+Please get in touch with our Project Manager before 15th June deadline to arrange a date to do this with us.

-For more information and submission queries, please contact our Project Manager, Christina Captieux firstname.lastname@example.org
+For more information and any submission queries, please contact our Project Manager, Christina Captieux firstname.lastname@example.org